-Jason Loutitt has lived just about everywhere in western Canada.
+Jason Loutitt has lived just about everywhere in Western Canada.
 He was born in Trail, British Columbia where his father played Jr. Hockey.
-He grew up in Uranium City, Saskatchewan until he was 8, Edmonton, Alberta for another 8 and yet another 8 years were spent in Winnipeg, Manitoba serving with the Canadian forces in the Army.
-Loutitt also attended University in Winnipeg and has called Fort McMurray, Saskatoon, Chemainus, Victoria, Regina, Vancouver, Shawnigan Lake, Canmore, Banff and now Duncan, BC on Vancouver Island ‘home’.
+He grew up in Uranium City, Saskatchewan until he was 8, Edmonton, Alberta for another 8 years and yet another 8 years were spent in Winnipeg, Manitoba serving with the Canadian forces in the Army.
+Loutitt also attended University in Winnipeg and has called Fort MacMurray, Saskatoon, Chemainus, Victoria, Regina, Vancouver, Shawnigan Lake, Canmore, Banff and now Duncan, BC on Vancouver Island ‘home’.
 He has moved 37 times in 35 years.

 Will he ever settle down and call one place home?
 Who knows!
 Perhaps his penchant for perpetually uprooting himself is a parallel manifestation of his inability to focus for long before he tends to disappear into two week-long alcoholic bouts of self-destruction.
-By all appearances his transient tendencies work well with his running lifestyle and he believes the self-destructiveness is now behind him and feels he can focus well to take the next step in his running career.
+By all appearances, his transient tendencies work well with his running lifestyle and he believes the self-destructiveness is now behind him and feels he can focus well to take the next step in his running career.

 What is his next step?
 Canadian Mountain Running Championships, June 13th in Canmore, Alberta to qualify for the World Mountain Running Championships.

 Christopher Kelsall: Since moving to the island last year has your training changed?
-Are you running around Shawnigan Lakearea a lot?
+Are you running around Shawnigan Lake area a lot?

 Jason Loutitt: It’s funny that as a trail runner I have spent most of all of my running time running around the lake on the 22k hilly road route.
 Something about having access to the rolling hills for the first time and the idea of it…running ‘around’ the lake, made it ideal.
 Like running to the ‘top’ of a mountain, training often takes on a different ideal for me.
 Sometimes I would feel that if my elders were watching from the sky, I would run enough for them to notice this crazy little guy leaving his path.

 I used to run from Canmore to Banff (25km each way), work 8 hours and run back.
-The Shawnigan Lake loop has been done over 100 times since October with no running for a couple of weeks in February and April… (laughing)… of those, over 95% have had my training partner Nanew – a 2 year old Jack Russell right beside me.
-The bugger has only slowed on a run twice and we are talking about being able to run 4, 20 milers-per-week during August temperatures.
+The Shawnigan Lake loop has been done over 100 times since October with no running for a couple of weeks in February and April… (laughing)… of those, over 95% have had my training partner Nanew – a 2-year-old Jack Russell right beside me.
+The bugger has only slowed on a run twice and we are talking about being able to run four, 20 milers-per-week during August temperatures.
 I started running him when he was four months old – he is the cutest little running machine.

 CK: Jack Russell Terrier!!
 That’s what they need is a lot of energy time.
 How is doing fartlek runs with Nanew? – I would assume scattered and random.

 JL: The little metronome comes with his own speed dial.
 I think because I would do strides with him, he is ready and willing to gut ‘er out on a moment’s notice and actually eases off when I do.
 I loop the leash and put it around my waist but don’t put up with any tension on it.
-He is that good to even keep it tension free during fartleks, strides and intervals.
+He is that good to even keep it tension-free during fartleks, strides and intervals.